Dearborn, Missouri

-Dearborn is a city in Buchanan and Platte counties in the U.S. state of Missouri and is part of the Kansas City metropolitan area.
+Dearborn is a city in Buchanan and Platte counties in Missouri, United States, that is part of the Kansas City metropolitan area.
 The population was 482 at the 2020 census.

 History

 The city was named for Henry Dearborn, Revolutionary War general and Secretary of War, and was incorporated in 1882.

 From 1913 to 1933, Dearborn was one of the stops along the Kansas City, Clay County and St. Joseph Railway (KCCC&SJ), an interurban light rail line connecting Kansas City and St. Joseph.
 Portions of the right-of-way and roadbed are still visible from Dearborn north to St. Joseph.

 In November 2012, one of two winning tickets for a then record-breaking $587.5 million Powerball jackpot was purchased at the Trex Mart gas station in Dearborn.

 Geography

 Dearborn is located in northern Platte County and centered about one-half mile south of the Platte-Buchanan county line.
 The Dearborn Reservoir is just across the county line to the north.
 The community is on Routes Z and Y one mile east of U.S. Route 71.
 Bee Creek flows past the west side of the community.

 According to the United States Census Bureau, the city has a total area of 0.91 sqmi, of which 0.89 sqmi is land and 0.02 sqmi is water.